 Frequently asked questions

-What is the cheapest car insurance for bad drivers?
+What is the cheapest car insurance for high-risk drivers?

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: